learn-co-students/dtrees_ds-west-082420/README.md

 #### Pros
 - Decision trees are easy to interpret and visualize.
-- It can easily capture non-linear patterns.
+- They can easily capture non-linear patterns.
-- It requires little data preprocessing from the user, for example, there is no need to normalize columns.
+- They require little data preprocessing from the user, for example, there is no need to normalize columns.
-- It can be used for feature engineering such as predicting missing values, suitable for variable selection.
+- They can be used for feature engineering such as predicting missing values, suitable for variable selection.
-- The decision tree has no assumptions about distribution because of the non-parametric nature of the algorithm.
+- Decision trees have no assumptions about distribution because of the non-parametric nature of the algorithm.

 #### Cons
 - Sensitive to noisy data.
 It can overfit noisy data.
 - The small variation(or variance) in data can result in the different decision tree.
 This can be reduced by bagging and boosting algorithms.
 - Decision trees are biased with imbalance dataset, so it is recommended that balance out the dataset before creating the decision tree.

-# 6. Grid Search